Wayne Jobson

 As producer and remixer, Wayne's recent project include Gavin Rossdale (Bush), Salvador Santana (Carlos's son), OAR (Atlantic Records), Long Beach Dub Allstars (Sublime), Brand New Heavies, The Doors, Jason Mraz, Maroon 5, No Doubt, Garbage, Shaggy and Magic.

-Wayne is developing a feature film on the life of reggae legend Peter Tosh with Academy Award-winning director Kevin Mcdonald.
+Jobson is developing a feature film on the life of reggae legend Peter Tosh with Academy Award-winning director Kevin MacDonald.

-Wayne is currently working with Academy Award-winning director Daniel Junge on the Alpha documentary about the famous music school in Jamaica.
+He is currently working with Academy Award-winning director Daniel Junge on the Alpha documentary about the famous music school in Jamaica.

 The recordings were released in a CD format in 2007.

-He won two grammies w No Doubt as executive producer for the songs "Hey Baby" and "Underneath it All" from the Rock Steady Album.
+Jobson won two grammies with No Doubt as executive producer for the songs "Hey Baby" and "Underneath it All" from the Rock Steady Album.
 On the same album Wayne Jobson also was executive producer for "Underneath it All" which was a nominee for a Grammy.
 Wayne Jobson also has made the following documentaries.